Bieber, Hendriks, Muncy named All-Star fill-ins; Rendon out

 Major League Baseball announced the changes Friday.

-Bieber and Hendriks will replace injured Rays right-hander Charlie Morton and Rangers left-hander Mike Minor on the AL roster.
+Bieber and Hendriks will replace Rays right-hander Charlie Morton and Rangers left-hander Mike Minor on the AL roster.
+Morton and Minor are both scheduled to start Sunday.

 Bieber, a right-hander with the Indians, is 7-3 with a 3.54 ERA.
 He’ll join Cleveland teammates Carlos Santana, Francisco Lindor and Brad Hand as hometown representatives for the game at Progressive Field.

 The Athletics’ Hendriks has a 1.29 ERA over 48 2/3 innings.
-The Australian righty’s first All-Star appearance will come just over a year after Oakland designated him for assignment and sent him to Triple-A after he cleared waivers.
+The Australian righty’s first All-Star appearance will come just more than a year after Oakland designated him for assignment and sent him to Triple-A after he cleared waivers.

-Muncy, an infielder with the Dodgers, will replace Washington’s Anthony Rendon, who chose to skip the game to rest nagging injuries.
-It’s Muncy’s first All-Star nod, although he competed in last year’s Home Run Derby.
+Muncy, an infielder with the Dodgers, will replace Washington third baseman Anthony Rendon, who chose to skip the game to rest nagging injuries.
+It is Muncy’s first All-Star nod, although he competed in last year’s Home Run Derby.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports